On the existence of powerful p-values and e-values for composite hypotheses: Constructing a powerful exact e-variable

 We focus on e-variables in this section.
 Provided the existence, our next step is to maximize the e-power of an e-variable that is pivotal and exact.
-The e-power of an e-variable $X$ can be measured by $\E^Q[\log X]$, which has long been a popular criterion; see for example~\cite{Kelly56,Shafer:2021, GrunwaldHK19}, and \cite{waudby2020estimating}.\footnote{In short, it captures the rate of growth of the test martingale under the alternative $Q$; see Section~\ref{sec:testmartingale}.} It has been recently called the \emph{e-power} of $X$ (\cite{vovk2022efficiency}), a term we continue to use for simplicity.
-In this section, we will fix $\P=\{P_1,\dots,P_L\}$ and $\Q=\{Q\}$, and assume \eqref{JA} as well as \eqref{AC}.
+The e-power of an e-variable $X$ can be measured by $\E^Q[\log X]$, which has long been a popular criterion; see for example~\cite{Kelly56,breiman1961optimal, bell1988game,shafer2011test, GrunwaldHK19,waudby2024estimating}.\footnote{In short, it captures the rate of growth of the test martingale under the alternative $Q$; see Section~\ref{sec:testmartingale}.} It has been recently called the \emph{e-power} of $X$ (\cite{vovk2022efficiency}), a term we continue to use for simplicity.
+In this section, we will fix $\P=\{P_1,\dots,P_L\}$ and $\Q=\{Q\}$.
 Our goal is to solve

 This optimization problem turns out to be a special case of a more general problem that is illustrated by \eqref{eq:optcx} below.
 Such a connection will be explained in Section~\ref{sec:econv}.
 We describe an equivalent condition for the existence of a maximal element for \eqref{eq:optcx} in Section~\ref{sec:characterize}.
 A further sufficient condition in the case $L=2$ is illustrated in Section~\ref{sec:L=2}.
 Section~\ref{sec:multiple observations} contains a few discussions regarding batching multiple data points and how it affects the e-power.
 Finally, we provide several examples in Section~\ref{sec:examples}.
-In this section, we denote by $\gamma$ the law of $(\d P_1/\d Q,\dots,\d P_L/\d Q)$ under $Q$.
-In particular, $\gamma$ is a probability measure on $\R_+^L$ with mean $\e$.
+In this section, we let